naveenamp88/my-CV-page/README.md

 Associate Professor, Department of Electronics and Communication Engineering, Coimbatore – 641 048, Tamil Nadu, India.
 Mobile: +91-86674 05042
-Email: naveenamp88@gmail.com; naveen.p@drngpit.ac.in
+Email: naveenamp88@ieee.org; naveen.p@drngpit.ac.in

 ---
 # About Palanichamy Naveen

 Palanichamy Naveen received a B.E. in **Electronics and Communication Engineering** from Arulmigu Kalasalingam College of Engineering, [now Kalasalingam Academy of Research and Education] (Anna University, Chennai) in 2009.
 He obtained an M.E. in **Power Electronics and Drives** from Sri Sivasubramaniya Nadar College of Engineering ([2023] NIRF – 29) (Anna University, Chennai) in 2011.
 In 2022, he completed his Ph.D. in **Electronics and Communication Engineering** (Specialization in Computer Vision and Machine Learning) from Kalasalingam Academy of Research and Education (THE World University Ranking [2023] 601-800, NIRF - 29).

 **School Topper and Rank Holder** in 10th and 12th through State Board, passed out in 2003 and 2005, respectively.
-He has about 13+ years of teaching experience at various levels and is currently holding the responsibility of Convenor -NIRF, IQAC, Research, NAAC, as well as the position of Associate Professor in the Department of Electronics and Communication Engineering at Dr.N.G.P.
+He has about 13+ years of teaching experience at various levels and is currently holding the responsibility of **Convener - NIRF, IQAC, Research (Academic & Sponsored), NAAC**, as well as the position of **Associate Professor** in the Department of Electronics and Communication Engineering at Dr.N.G.P.
 Institute of Technology, Coimbatore, India.
+He is a **Senior IEEE member**.
 He is a recognized Ph.D.
 Supervisor (4490014) at Anna University Chennai under Faculty of Electronics and Communication Engineering.

 Prior to joining Dr.N.G.P.
 Institute of Technology, he was associated as Coordinator - Sponsored Research in the Centre for Research and Development at KPR Institute of Engineering and Technology, Coimbatore, India.
 He is also Visiting Researcher at University of Hradec Králové, Czech Republic.
 He was associated as **NIRF Co-ordinator** at Sri Eshwar College of Engineering for 2 years (2021-2023) and also served as **Assistant Director - Accreditation and Ranking** at Kalasalingam Academy of Research and Education.
 His research interests include Computer Vision and Machine Learning.
 He received the best faculty award from Kalasalingam Academy of Research and Education in the year 2019.
 He published an authored book titled "Understanding the Metaverse and its Technological Marvels: Beyond Reality" and "Digital Twins and Cybersecurity".

-He has published around 47 papers in International Journals and Conferences.
+He has published around 54 papers in International Journals and Conferences.
 He also published 4 patents.
 He is an **Academic Editor** in the PLOS One (Q1), **Associate Editor** AD ALTA-Journal of Interdisciplinary Research (Q4) and Journal of Intelligent and Fuzzy Systems (2023-2024) (Q4).
 He currently serves as an **Editorial Board member** for the **Nature** - Scientific Reports (Q1), International Journal of Interactive Multimedia and Artificial Intelligence (Q2), ADCAIJ: Advances in Distributed Computing and Artificial Intelligence Journal (Q4), International Research Journal of Multidisciplinary Technovation (IRJMT) (Q4), Computer Methods and Programs in Biomedicine Update (Scopus), and Journal of Current Science and Technology (Scopus).

 He has also been serving as a review board member for peer-reviewed journals.
 In addition to his regular academic activities, he has played a vital role in various Accreditation processes (ABET, NBA, NAAC, UGC, AICTE), Ranking activities (NIRF, THE World University Rankings), Placement Activities (Placement Coordinator), examination cell duties (Valuation Centre in-charge), and Institution admission procedures (Overall Admission Coordinator).
 He has reviewed 300+ articles for reputable journals and conferences.
 Additionally, he has completed more than 21 Professional Certifications from various platforms such as NPTEL, Coursera, HP, and IEEE.